GeekyAnts/nativebase-docs/docs/next/slider.md

 import { ComponentTheme } from '../src/components';

-The `Slider` is used to allow users to make selections from a range of values.
+The `Slider` allows users to select options from a given range of values.

 ```jsx isShowcase
 import React from "react";